benderlidze/bbw/_wallets/ledger-nano-s.md

 The S’s $65 USD price tag makes it the cheapest among the three hardware wallets with screens.
 While the S is $65, a [TREZOR](/wallets/trezor/) will set you back $109, and a [KeepKey](/wallets/keepkey/) $99.

+If you're on a budget, checkout [Ledger's Nano hardware wallet](http://buybitcoinww.co/Ledger_Nano)--but it does not have a screen.

-The real question is: does the S’s lower price tag come with any security tradeoffs?
+The real question is:

+Does the Ledger Nano S’s lower price tag come with any security tradeoffs?

 ## Security